JanineCHEN/AAG-FP/README.md

 This project presents a framework for extracting attributed adjacency graphs (AAGs) from floor plan images.

 # Dependencies
-- Linux or macOS is recommended
+- Linux or macOS is required
 - Python ≥ 3.6
 - <a href="https://detectron2.readthedocs.io/en/latest/tutorials/install.html">detectron2<a> # need to be installed separately
 - <a href="https://pytorch.org/">pytorch<a> # need to be installed separately